sudarshan-reddy/blockchainPresentation/PITCHME.md

 +++

-- Alice tries to pay Charlie 75 Units now. |
+- What stops Alice from paying Charlie 75 Units now.
-- How does everyone know Alice doesn't have the money? |
 - Bob and Charlie race to validate to see if this is a valid transaction.
-If it is, the fastest add it to the chain. |
+If it is, the fastest add it to the chain.
-- But whats to stop anyone say Bob, from passing a false validation? |
+- But whats to stop anyone say Bob, from passing a false validation?
-- The other nodes will know the transaction that was published and will instantly reject this. |
-- This is called Quorum consensus.
-Whatever the majority of the nodes deem valid is valid. |

 +++

 Elizabeth creates 6 nodes in her name and starts churning out false transactions

 +++
- - The downside of quorum consensus : 51 % problem |
+ - 51 % problem
- - What if every validation/entry comes with a cost? |
- - Computational power and time would act as a powerful deterrent |
+ - Validation/Entry cost: Computational power and time would act as a powerful deterrent
- - But why would anyone want to validate expending power? |
+ - But why would anyone want to validate expending power?
- - Pay them |

 ---